kjbrum/juice/README.md

 + Added a few extra breakpoint presets (mostly -only options)
 + Fixed the breakpoint mixin so that the more complex queries actually work now

+## To-Do

++ Change the way mixins that take multiple values (trbl, size, etc..) are structured.
+(Make it so they don't require commas)

 ## License

 Copyright © 2014 [Kyle Brumm](http://kylebrumm.com).
 Juice is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).